Rising Seas Could Cause Problems For Internet Infrastructure

 The one exception is at so-called cable landing stations where undersea cables connect the U.S. Internet to the rest of the world.
 "For cable landing stations that are very close to the oceans and that have undersea cables, we specifically assess sea level changes," Schulz says.

 Some cities are already working on hardening Internet infrastructure to handle the effects of climate change.
-For example, public buildings in and around Seattle are connected by fiber-optic cable meant to make the region more resilient to disasters, including floods.
-Other cities are rethinking how and where they build roads, which could affect where Internet infrastructure ends up, since cables often follow highways and other public rights of way.
+For example, public buildings in and around Seattle are connected by fiber optic cable meant to make the region more resilient to disasters, including floods.
+Other cities are rethinking how and where they build roads, which could affect where Internet infrastructure ends up; cables often follow highways and other public rights of way.

-Durairajan says upgrading hardware is one good strategy, but that avoiding Internet disruptions from sea level rise also might require companies to rethink the way data flows through their networks.
+Durairajan says that upgrading hardware is one good strategy, but that avoiding Internet disruptions from sea level rise also might require companies to rethink the way data flows through their networks.

 For example, he says, if some wires are temporarily flooded, "can we reroute traffic from that area, to keep communication going?
 Can we isolate damage at coastal areas from inland assets?
 We have to start the mitigation strategies and planning right now."